charlesw-salesforce/enterprise-vibe-coding/.a4drules/salesforce-rules.md

 ### 6. Previewing individual Lightning Web Components

-- If the user asks to preview a Lightning web component, run this terminal command:
+- If the user asks to preview a Lightning web component, do the following two steps:

+1. Deploy the component metadata to their default org using the `sf-deploy-metadata` tool
+2. Run the Component Preview terminal command:

 `sf lightning dev component --target-org "$ALIAS" --name="$COMPONENT_NAME"`

+You **must** deploy the metadata before running the `sf lightning dev component` command.

 **Creating components that work in Lightning Dev mode requires special considerations:**

-- **Avoid Lightning Base Components with Module Dependencies**: Components like `lightning-card`, `lightning-button-icon`, and others that require module imports may not work in local dev mode.
-Use basic HTML with SLDS classes instead.

-- **Use SLDS Classes Directly**: Replace Lightning base components with equivalent SLDS markup:
-  - Instead of `<lightning-card>`, use `<div class="slds-card">`
-  - Instead of `<lightning-button>`, use `<button class="slds-button">`
-  - Apply SLDS utility classes for spacing: `slds-m-around_medium`, `slds-p-horizontal_small`

 - **Avoid External Asset References**: Don't reference Salesforce standard assets like `/assets/icons/standard-sprite/svg/symbols.svg` as they're not available in local dev mode.

 - **Keep Component Structure Simple**: Focus on core functionality and basic styling.
 Complex Lightning base components often have dependencies that aren't resolved locally.

 - **Handle Port Conflicts**: If port 3000 is in use, kill existing processes with `lsof -ti:3000 | xargs kill -9` before starting dev mode.

-- **Test in Both Environments**: Components working in dev mode should also be tested when deployed to ensure compatibility in both local and org environments.

 ---